Persepolis: After the fall of the Achaemenid Empire

 In 316 BC, Persepolis was still the capital of Persia as a province of the great Macedonian Empire (see Diodorus Siculus xix, 21 seq., 46; probably after Hieronymus of Cardia, who was living about 326).
 The city must have gradually declined in the course of time.
 The lower city at the foot of the imperial city might have survived for a longer time; but the ruins of the Achaemenids remained as a witness to its ancient glory.
-It is probable that the principal town of the country, or at least of the district, was always in this neighborhood.

-The city of Estakhr, five kilometers north of Persepolis, was the seat of the local governors around 200 BC.
-From there, the foundations of the second great Persian Empire were laid, and Estakhr acquired special importance as the center of priestly wisdom and orthodoxy.
-The Sasanian kings covered the face of the rocks in this neighborhood, and in part even the Achaemenid ruins, with their sculptures and inscriptions.
-They must themselves have been built largely there, although never on the same scale of magnificence as their ancient predecessors.
-The Romans knew as little about Estakhr as the Greeks had known about Persepolis, despite the fact that the Sasanians maintained relations for four hundred years, friendly or hostile, with the empire.